dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 # this step will create config file in your current directory
 cd workdir
 $(openstack coe cluster config cmsweb)
+# the command above will create config file in your local directory
+# and setup KUBECONFIG pointing to it
 ```
 or, if you already have a cluster, you may setup your environment as
 ```